Franck-T/gmail_classifier/README.md

 ## Background

 Gmail provides "Category Tabs" to help users manage their inboxes.
-According to Google's documentation, when you use the **Default** inbox type, Gmail automatically sorts incoming emails into the following categories: **Primary** (personal and important emails), **Social** (messages from social networks), **Promotions** (deals and other promotional emails), **Updates** (automated confirmations and receipts) and **Forums** (messages from online groups and mailing lists)【25304394913824†L40-L50】.
-The Google Support site reinforces that these five categories are the only supported categories and that you cannot create your own【617583219031976†L24-L35】【617583219031976†L46-L48】.
+According to Google's documentation, when you use the **Default** inbox type, Gmail automatically sorts incoming emails into the following categories: **Primary** (personal and important emails), **Social** (messages from social networks), **Promotions** (deals and other promotional emails), **Updates** (automated confirmations and receipts) and **Forums** (messages from online groups and mailing lists).
+The Google Support site reinforces that these five categories are the only supported categories and that you cannot create your own.
 Our application uses these categories as the basis for its classification logic.
 In addition, we provide a custom **Work** category that attempts to separate work‑related correspondence from personal messages.

 ## Project structure